jonian/libretro-tanuki3ds/README.md

 <img src=images/logo.png width=100>

 Tanuki3DS is a 3DS emulator for MacOS and Linux written in C which aims to be simple, fast, and compatible.
 Currently it can play a handful of games at full speed and supports some nice features like controller support and video upscaling.
 If you have any questions, you can join our [discord server](https://discord.gg/6ya65fvD3g).
-We do not have any official web page other than the Github repo.

 ## Download
+update this when merging

 You can download a stable release from the releases tab, or the latest builds for [Linux](https://nightly.link/burhanr13/Tanuki3DS/workflows/ci/master/Tanuki3DS-linux.zip) or [MacOS](https://nightly.link/burhanr13/Tanuki3DS/workflows/ci/master/Tanuki3DS-macos.zip).

 <img src=images/oot3d.png width=300><img src=images/mk7.png width=300>